“Legislation itself is never enough to change and stop the current climate of discrimination and subsequent violence on women’s bodies..”

 “Some Black families would rather their kid is a criminal than coming out as LGBTI, using the tired notion that ‘it’s not our culture’ as a defence for their prejudice..”

 When I was in school, I was taught that homosexuality was a lifestyle choice, so many of us grow up with that mentality.
 Being homosexual is regarded as offensive, hence young boys with feminine personalities (even when not gay) are called ‘setabani’ (sissy/gay) as a way to humiliate them.
 So they grow up with the assumption that homosexuality is bad and socially unacceptable.
 They either end up mistreating LGBTI people or stay in the closet if they are homosexual because many of them never get the opportunity to get out of the township mentality or physically leave the areas to learn new habits nor get access to information.

-Some Black families would rather their kid is a criminal than coming out as LGBTI, using the tired notion that 'it's not our culture' as a defence for their prejudice.
-Young LGBTI kids still grow up stigmatized long into adulthood by their families and communities, many we know have chosen heterosexual marriages because coming out has much greater repercussions for their lives (life and death situation or a social outcast) than being their true-selves.
-Black communities would rather try to 'beat the gay out of you' or take you to a sangoma because 'it's witchcraft', or take you to church to get prayers because Satan is in you (possession).
+Some Black families would rather their kid is a criminal than coming out as LGBTI, using the tired notion that ‘it’s not our culture’ as a defence for their prejudice.
+Young LGBTI kids still grow up stigmatised long into adulthood by their families and communities, many we know have chosen heterosexual marriages because coming out has much greater repercussions for their lives (life and death situation or a social outcast) than being their true selves.
+Black communities would rather try to ‘beat the gay out of you’ or take you to a sangoma because ‘its witchcraft’, or take you to church to get prayers because Satan is in you (possession).

 All these things are just as bad as “corrective” rape because they are meant to shame individuals into submission.
 Yes, many like Somizi as a performer but they don’t want to see him making out with another man.
 Can he not be ‘too’ gay.